 Software is of fundamental importance to most research, but many of the next generation of researchers will lack the skills they need to exploit it.
 A good understanding of software, and the confidence to develop it, allows researchers to get more work done in less time, and produce results that are both reliable and reproducible.
 The Software Sustainability Institute is an EPSRC-approved supplier of training for the Centres for Doctoral Training (CDT).

-Since 2012, over 1000 students have benefited from the training we deliver together with Software Carpentry and Data Carpentry - initiatives that have been developed for researchers from all disciplines.
-The Software Carpentry training covers a series of practical software engineering techniques and best practices for researchers and scientists with no or minimal prior computational experience that provide the skills needed to harness the power of software and develop robust and maintainable code.
-The Data Carpentry training focuses on the introductory computational skills needed for reproducible data management, analysis and sharing to support reproducible research.
+Since 2012, over 1000 students have benefited from the training we deliver in partnership with Software Carpentry and Data Carpentry - initiatives that have been developed for researchers from all disciplines.
+The Software Carpentry training covers a series of practical and introductory software engineering techniques and best practices for researchers and scientists with no or minimal prior computational experience that provide the skills needed to harness the power of software and develop robust and maintainable code to conduct research.
+The Data Carpentry training focuses on the introductory computational skills needed for reproducible data management, analysis and sharing in all domains of research.

 Why Software and Data Carpentry?

-The Software Carpentry initiative was founded in 1998, and is run by Software Carpentry Foundation, but has really picked up in 2010s.
-It has the backing of many leading figures in the scientific software community, and over 6000 students worldwide have benefited from the training.
-In 2012, we were made the UK coordinators for Software Carpentry.
+The Software Carpentry initiative was founded in 1998, and was run by the Software Carpentry Foundation, but has really picked up in 2010s.
+It has the backing of many leading figures in the scientific software community, and many thousands of students worldwide have benefited from the training.
+In 2012, the Software Sustainability Institute were made the UK coordinators for Software Carpentry.
 This has allowed us to identify the common needs of UK researchers and tailor our training to meet those needs.
 As of 2018, there are around 10 official Carpentry partners in the UK, and many other institutions that are heavily involved in the programme.

-Data Carpentry launched in 2014 aiming to provide domain-specific training covering the full lifecycle of data-driven research and immediately proved to be extremely popular.
+Data Carpentry was launched in 2014 aiming to provide domain-specific training covering the full lifecycle of data-driven research and immediately proved to be extremely popular.
 The main idea is to develop curriculum tailored for particular needs of different disciplines in which researchers have to deal with large amounts of data.

 How will our training improve your CDT?